MaaniBeigy/pycvcqv/README.md

-Coefficient of Variation (CV) and Coefficient of Quartile Variation (CQV) with Confidence Intervals (CI) Python port of [cvcqv](https://github.com/MaaniBeigy/cvcqv)
+Coefficient of Variation (CV) and Coefficient of Quartile Variation (CQV) with Confidence Intervals (CI)

+Python port of [cvcqv](https://github.com/MaaniBeigy/cvcqv)

 </div>

+## Introduction

+`pycvcqv` provides some easy-to-use functions to calculate the Coefficient of  Variation (`cv`) and Coefficient of Quartile Variation (`cqv`) with confidence intervals provided with all available methods.

 ## Install